This post has the following content warnings:

 Permalink

 Constant sustained casting honestly seems like one of the primary places where Knowledge outshines wind-magic, given the low cost and minimal risk of catastrophic failure. so he will actually suggest it.
-He want push too hard if he meets resistance, though, it's not worth burning any political capital he's managed to gain so far.
+He won't push too hard if he meets resistance, though, it's not worth burning any political capital he's managed to gain so far.

 Permalink